|

 Brave Bears |

-sisters.
-She has been happily married to her husband, Nick for 13 years.
-They have been blessed with two boys, George (12 years old) and Antony (10 years old).
-Rita has always been very passionate about working with children, helping them, and making a positive impact in their lives.
-Rita attended San Diego State University to study Psychology and Sociology.
-She has worked with children with Autism as a Behavioral Therapist, and as a Victim/Witness Advocate in the Division of Victim Services at the Riverside District Attorney’s Office.
-Rita also teaches Sunday school, is the president of a philanthropic organization at her church parish, and continues to volunteer at her children’s elementary school.
 The Theodorou family has been a part of the FUMPS family since 2016.
-In the spring of 2018, Rita began her teaching career at FUMPS, and this is her fourth year as the Lead Teacher in the Brave Bears Classroom.
+In the spring of 2018, Rita began her teaching career at FUMPS, and this is her fifth year as the Lead Teacher in the Brave Bears Classroom.
 Rita feels that a classroom environment should be welcoming, colorful, fun and diverse.
 She believes that children learn best when they are in a safe, nurturing environment that promotes the freedom of exploration and discovery through play.
 Creating a curriculum that is meaningful, thoughtful, interactive, developmentally appropriate and inclusive for all children to learn to their full potential is imperative.
 Rita also believes that it is important to have open communication with parents and family members in order to meet the individual needs of their child’s overall development.
 She encourages parent participation and collaboration on strategies to promote ongoing positive learning experiences and a love for learning. |

 Mrs. Elizabeth Raygoza